AntixK/anandksub/content/notes/indian-philosophy.md

 ----

 [^nas]: Although there is a lot of nuance and re-interpretation in the meaning of *Nastika* and *Astika*, a generally accepted distinction is that the former denies the authority of the Vedas, while the latter accepts it.

+[^cog]: Cognition is often defined as a representational state whereas knowledge is a propositional state that includes a judgement.